lucasvr/hdf5-udf/debian-build/README.md

 3. `docker run --rm -it hdf5-udf-builder --network host`
 4. `cd /root`

-The `syscall_intercept` and `hdf5-udf` directories will contain all build artifacts.
+The `hdf5-udf` directory will contain all build artifacts.

 5. Use `docker cp` to copy the desired artifacts out of the container.